Dxvid-Codes/FTC-Snippets-Plugin/README.md

 - Supports Java Only.
 - Works seamlessly in IntelliJ and Android Studio

-If you want to request a feature, please fill out this form right here: [https://docs.google.com/forms/d/e/1FAIpQLSfiPetSgcHS7rM5jUP8UZqCLXNSI1tj04dkuW9TgNxn5z_iNg/viewform?pli=1](Google-form)
+If you want to request a feature, please fill out this form right here: [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfiPetSgcHS7rM5jUP8UZqCLXNSI1tj04dkuW9TgNxn5z_iNg/viewform?pli=1)
 ## Installation

 There are many ways to install the Plugin